top of page

 The Christmas market in Marburg takes place in two locations: at Marktplatz, the main square in the Old Town, and in front of Elisabethkirche, at the doors of the city center.

-If in Marburg between late November and late December (2023 was 1-23 December), you will find the Christmas market and deciding to be there is not an option - since both locations are the most popular city's sites, you will happen there!
+If in Marburg between late November and late December, you will find the Christmas market and deciding to be there is not an option - since both locations are the most popular city's sites, you will happen there!

 Marburg: What's Next